InkDAO/gitbook/API/README.md

 # API Documentation

-The dX API works in conjunction with smart contracts and IPFS to enable a complete Web3 content publishing and monetization platform.
+The InkDAO API works in conjunction with smart contracts and IPFS to enable a complete Web3 content publishing and monetization platform.
 It provides the necessary backend infrastructure for content storage, authentication, and access control while maintaining decentralization principles.

 ### Architecture